Historical Society Collections

 Making a Donation to the Historical Society

-Please consider making a tax-free donation to the Historical Society of the Phoenixville Area.
+Please consider making a donation to the Historical Society of the Phoenixville Area that may be tax-free.
 We are a PA non-profit corporation with an IRS status of 501(c)(3).
 We appreciate your support!

 Become a member and receive our newsletter as well as exclusive members only tours, sales and events.